Nursing, M.S.N.

 1. Current unencumbered professional nurse licensure in West Virginia and

-2. Current certification in cardiopulmonary resuscitation.
+2. Current certification in cardiopulmonary resuscitation (CPR).

 4. Students are responsible for own transportation to and from all clinical assignments.